khaale/BigDataRampUp.TagCloud/README.md

 ## How does it work

 1. _Client_ submits _ApplicationMaster_ to YARN
 2. _ApplicationMaster_ gets a number of records from input file and generates container parameters.
-For example for 2 containerhs and 500-lines file the following parameters will be generated:
+For example, with 2 containers and 500-lines input file, the following parameters will be generated:
   - 1st container: skip 1 line (header), read 249 lines.
   - 2nd container: skip 250 lines, read 250 lines.
 3. _ApplicationMaster_ launches _ContainerWorker_'s and waits for completion.